Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 The Forgotten Queen

 After retirement, RMS Queen Mary became immortal as a float hotel in California where it survives today.
-The RMS Queen Elizabeth on the hand, faded into obscurity and ruin.
+The RMS Queen Elizabeth on the hand, faded into obscurity and eventually ruin.

-Risen from the keel up in the shipyards of John Brown & Co. from 1936 to 1938, the ship was christened by Queen Elizabeth, Queen consort of the United Kingdom on Sept.
+Risen from the keel up in the shipyards of John Brown & Co. from 1936 to 1938, the ship was christened by her majesty, Queen Elizabeth, Queen consort of the United Kingdom on Sept.
 27, 1938.
-Curnard's big plans for their newest and biggest vessel included a royal tour of the ship in 1939 and it's maiden voyage to be in the following spring in 1940.
+Curnard's big plans for their newest and biggest vessel included a royal tour of the ship in 1939 and its maiden voyage to be in the following spring in 1940.
 Then war broke out and everything changed.

 For several months, she sat at dry dock, seaworthy, just not on paper.
 It wouldn't be for another two months were her engines finally tested and the necessary license issued to declare her ready for the ocean.
 The turn of the year, Winston Churchill issued a letter to Cunard ordering the RMS Queen Elizabeth to leave the British Isles for her own protection.

 The elaborate deception kicked off with an announcement that the vessel would sail to Southhampton for its final outfit.
-A skeleton crew of 400 were assigned to the ship for the voyage, pulled from RMS Aquatania and Captain John Townley assigned as her commanding officer.
+A skeleton crew of 400 were assigned to the ship for the voyage, pulled from the old RMS Aquitania, and Captain John Townley assigned as her commanding officer.
 Hotel accommodations were arranged in Southhampton for those crew members and parts for the ship were shipped to the harbor.
 The captain and crew were kept on a need-to-know basis and were only given instructions by Cunard to pack for six months.
 The ship was painted battleship grey and in the predawn hours of March 3, 1940 she quietly departed the shipyard and started towards Southhampton.
 There she was met by the King's Messenger who had sealed orders that were given directly to Captain Townley.